 I was able to sit down and chat with April Anderson, the owner, as I enjoyed a chocolate salted caramel cupcake and a slice of 7-Up pound cake.
 I washed the baked goods down with a French Press coffee made with the locally roasted beans they get from Chazzano Coffee Roasters.

-A main goal of Anderson’s and Good Cakes and Bakes is to offer a comfortable, relaxing community place and to give people a local hang out outside of the home and workplace.
-She wanted the shop to open within the city limits, where she was born and raised, and chose the Bagley neighborhood because of its rich history and thriving presence today.
+The main goal of Anderson’s and Good Cakes and Bakes is to offer a comfortable, relaxing community place and to give people a local hangout outside of the home and workplace.
+She wanted the shop to open within the city limits, where she was born and raised and chose the Bagley neighborhood because of its rich history and thriving presence today.

 Sweet Potato Sensations

-If I had come in on the weekend, I would be taking part in their Saturday brunch, where fried chicken and sweet potato waffles, sweet potato pancakes, and many other things are featured.
+If I had come in on the weekend I would be taking part in their Saturday brunch, where fried chicken and sweet potato waffles, sweet potato pancakes, and many other things are featured.

-Everyone that comes to visit in the community, from the suburbs, or after a theater showing experiences tasty treats made from sweet potatoes that are hand peeled and washed individually.
+Everyone who comes to visit in the community, from the suburbs, or after a theater showing experiences tasty treats made from sweet potatoes that are hand-peeled and washed individually.
 My eyes lit up when Espy said they go through 50,000 pounds of sweet potatoes each year!

-Some more sweet potato cornbread along with sweet potato cheesecake was my choices to take home.
+Some more sweet potato cornbread along with sweet potato cheesecake were my choices to take home.
 I enjoyed the nostalgic décor inside and the large sweet potato mural on the north wall of the building before going on my way.

 If you can’t make it to Old Redford you can find them at Eastern Market in the summer on the weekends or at the Whole Foods in Midtown.
-See what Sweet Potato Sensations is up to on Facebook and Instagram.

 Celebrating Black-Owned Businesses and Detroit Food